As trial begins, GrubHub looks to defend itself as a 1099 employer

 “Mr. Lawson actually deducted far more in business expenses as an independent contractor than he ever even made on the GrubHub platform,” Boutrous said.

-Given Lawson’s testimony, taxes and interactions with eleven other on-demand companies, Boutrous said, “shows he was an independent contractor using these platforms to operate his own distinct business operation.”
+Given Lawson’s testimony, taxes and interactions with 11 on-demand companies, Boutrous said, “shows he was an independent contractor using these platforms to operate his own distinct business operation.”

 Another element that points to independent contractor status is that Lawson didn’t do his first delivery until a couple of months after signing up, Boutrous said.
 He then posed a hypothetical.
 If Lawson had signed up for a job at Neiman Marcus, for example, he would not have been able to wait two months to start.
 Boutrous said that sort of thing wouldn’t fly if Lawson were an employee.